 Can Hematocrit Stabilize in Men on TRT?

-Hematocrit may stabilize after long term testosterone replacement.
+Hematocrit may stabilize after long-term testosterone replacement.
 Although we only have a study done in mice, it may explain why hematocrit may eventually decrease and stabilize in men on TRT.
-There seems to be an adaptive mechanism that makes red blood cells indices change while hematocrit stabilizes.
-Some men red blood cell indices (MCV and MCHC) start changing after starting TRT as a way for the body to compensate for the extra production of red blood cells.
+There seems to be an adaptive mechanism that makes red blood cell indices change while hematocrit stabilizes.
+In some men, red blood cell indices (MCV and MCHC) start changing after starting TRT as a way for the body to compensate for the extra production of red blood cells.
 There are three red blood cell indices: mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC).
 They are measured by a machine, and their values come from other measurements in a CBC panel.
 The MCV shows the size of the red blood cells.
 The MCH value is the amount of hemoglobin in an average red blood cell.
 The MCHC measures the concentration of hemoglobin in an average red blood cell.

-Another study that followed frequent blood donors found a reduction in ferritin in them created as a way for the body to increase iron absorption in the presence of lower hematocrit.
-Ferritin and hematocrit stabilized after 5 donations.
+Another study that followed frequent blood donors found a reduction in ferritin in them, created as a way for the body to increase iron absorption in the presence of lower hematocrit.
+Ferritin and hematocrit stabilized after five donations.

 How to Lower High Hematocrit?

 Some physicians and TRT guidelines believe that the best way to lower hematocrit is to stop TRT.
 But stopping TRT can have negative consequences in the quality of life as men who do so tend to stay hypogonadal for months, and most do not return to “normal levels”.
 Fortunately, there are several ways to decrease high hematocrit and also potentially prevent it from happening.